Keyboard shortcuts

 Builder modes

-Go packages are compiled as Nix derivations at eval time: third-party packages, local packages, and optionally test-only third-party packages when checks are enabled. go2nix calls go tool compile and go tool link directly, bypassing go build.
-This gives Nix full control over the dependency graph at package granularity.
-The package graph is discovered at eval time by the go2nix-nix-plugin (builtins.resolveGoPackages), which runs go list against the source tree.
-When a dependency changes, only affected packages rebuild.
+• Default mode (buildGoApplication) turns each Go package into its own Nix derivation. go2nix calls go tool compile and go tool link directly instead of go build, giving Nix full control of the dependency graph at package granularity.
+The go2nix-nix-plugin (builtins.resolveGoPackages) discovers the package graph at eval time by running go list against the source tree, so when a dependency changes only the affected packages rebuild.

-Same per-package granularity as the default mode, but the package graph is discovered at build time using recursive-nix and content-addressed (CA) derivations.
-The lockfile stays package-graph-free because dependency discovery is deferred to the build.
+• Experimental mode (buildGoApplicationExperimental) provides the same per-package granularity, but discovers the package graph at build time using recursive-nix and content-addressed derivations.
+Dependency discovery is deferred to the build, so no plugin is required.

 Nix directory layout